-The NS1 monitoring solution allows you to create monitoring jobs (i.e., probes) to track the health and performance of a specified device or endpoint.
-After you create the monitor, you can connect it to a corresponding answer within a DNS record to update the answer metadata automatically.
+The NS1 Connect platform solution allows you to create monitoring jobs (i.e., probes) to track the health and performance of a specified device or endpoint.
+After creating the monitor, you can connect it to a corresponding answer within a DNS record to automatically update the answer metadata.

 You can create any of the following monitor types in the NS1 Connect platform:

-This article explains the process for setting up a TCP monitor and connecting it to answer metadata using the NS1 Filter Chain.
-Server/device TCP monitoring tracks the availability and response time of a TCP server from a local network — for example if a TCP server is deployed within an intranet and is not accessible outside of it.
+This article explains setting up a TCP monitor and connecting it to answer metadata using the NS1 Filter Chain.
+Server/device TCP monitoring tracks the availability and response time of a TCP server from a local network — for example, if a TCP server is deployed within an intranet and is not accessible outside of it.

 In the NS1 Connect platform, navigate to the Monitors page.

-Click the + on the right side of the menu to activate the Add Monitor modal.
+Click the + on the right side of the menu to launch the Create a Probe modal.

 Select TCP from the drop-down list in the upper-left corner.